-Either concurrently with the dwelling house or within a year of its construction, a two-story, five-bay, single-pile brick outbuilding was constructed behind the dwelling at or near the rear property line.169 The outbuilding faced east and measured roughly 32 feet by 15 feet under a side-gable roof.
+Either concurrently with the dwelling house or within a year of its construction, a two-story, five-bay, single-pile brick outbuilding was constructed behind the dwelling at or near the rear property line.
+The outbuilding faced east and measured roughly 32 feet by 15 feet under a side-gable roof.
 It likely originally functioned as a kitchen-quarters, but may be alternatively referred to for the purposes of this study as the North Block.
-Based on architectural drawings from a later period, the interior plan of this outbuilding may have featured a center hall, which served as an entry and stair hall, with rooms to either side.170 The kitchen was likely located in the room closest to the dwelling, where a large exterior end chimney was located (Appendix C, Image A, Feature A-16 and Image J, Feature J-8).
+Based on architectural drawings from a later period, the interior plan of this outbuilding may have featured a center hall, which served as an entry and stair hall, with rooms to either side.
+The kitchen was likely located in the room closest to the dwelling, where a large exterior end chimney was located (Appendix C, Image A, Feature A-16 and Image J, Feature J-8).
 The second floor of the North Block may have been partitioned into smaller spaces to use as quarters for servants or enslaved workers.

 The large chimney on the south wall was not centered on the facade.
 Rather, it was located slightly west of center, which may indicate that there was a first-floor opening to the east that would have provided direct access into the kitchen.
-Architectural drawings from a later period also indicate that there was once a mantel on the south face of this chimney at the first-floor level, suggesting that it may have served as a double chimney at some point.171 Civil War-era photographs of this building show a smaller interior chimney at the north end of the structure that may date to the original construction or to a later period (Appendix C, Image N, Feature N-9).
+Architectural drawings from a later period also indicate that there was once a mantel on the south face of this chimney at the first-floor level, suggesting that it may have served as a double chimney at some point.
+Civil War-era photographs of this building show a smaller interior chimney at the north end of the structure that may date to the original construction or to a later period (Appendix C, Image N, Feature N-9).

 Based on existing conditions, there was likely a door in the center bay of the east facade of the North Block and two windows with jack arches to either side of the door.
 A series of five window openings at the second-floor level (also with jack arches) lined up with the first-floor openings.
 While the original configuration of the window openings on the west facade is unknown, a Civil War-era photograph indicates that there were three window openings at the second-floor level by that time (Appendix C, Image N, Feature N-2).
 A historic photograph of the property dated circa 1900 shows three additional openings - a door in the center bay of the first floor and window openings to either side (Appendix C, Image R).
 The first-floor window in the south bay likely postdates the others, however, due to the size of the opening and its architectural detailing (Appendix C, Image R, Feature R-5).
+The windows at the North Block, Central Passage, and north facade of the South Block would have been single-hung wood windows with smaller panes of glass, likely 6/6 sashes due to the high cost for large panes of cylinder glass.